InformaticsMatters/bandr/README.md

 >   `172.17.01` is typically the default host in the Docker network and MySQL
     must be listening on this host (see `MYSQL_ROOT_HOST`)

-And this to recover the latest backup: -
+Use this to recover the latest backup: -

     $ docker run -e MSHOST=172.17.0.1 \
         -e MSUSER=root -e MSPASS=my-secret-pw \